Educational Development (NASDAQ:EDUC) Research Coverage Started at StockNews.com

-StockNews.com started coverage on shares of Educational Development (NASDAQ:EDUC – Get Rating) in a report published on Friday morning.
-The firm issued a strong-buy rating on the stock.
+StockNews.com began coverage on shares of Educational Development (NASDAQ:EDUC – Get Rating) in a report released on Saturday morning.
+The brokerage issued a strong-buy rating on the stock.

-Hedge funds have recently added to or reduced their stakes in the business.
-Hodges Capital Management Inc. purchased a new stake in Educational Development in the third quarter worth about $32,000.
-State Street Corp purchased a new stake in Educational Development in the second quarter worth about $65,000.
-Morgan Dempsey Capital Management LLC purchased a new stake in shares of Educational Development during the first quarter valued at about $367,000.
-Vanguard Group Inc. lifted its position in shares of Educational Development by 1.7% during the third quarter.
-Vanguard Group Inc. now owns 282,491 shares of the company’s stock valued at $681,000 after buying an additional 4,750 shares during the last quarter.
-Finally, Needham Investment Management LLC lifted its position in shares of Educational Development by 55.2% during the second quarter.
-Needham Investment Management LLC now owns 225,000 shares of the company’s stock valued at $950,000 after buying an additional 80,000 shares during the last quarter.
-23.22% of the stock is owned by hedge funds and other institutional investors.
+Several institutional investors and hedge funds have recently modified their holdings of EDUC.
+Hodges Capital Management Inc. acquired a new position in shares of Educational Development in the 3rd quarter valued at about $32,000.
+State Street Corp purchased a new position in shares of Educational Development in the 2nd quarter valued at about $65,000.
+Morgan Dempsey Capital Management LLC purchased a new position in shares of Educational Development in the 1st quarter valued at about $367,000.
+Vanguard Group Inc. increased its stake in shares of Educational Development by 1.7% in the 3rd quarter.
+Vanguard Group Inc. now owns 282,491 shares of the company’s stock valued at $681,000 after purchasing an additional 4,750 shares in the last quarter.
+Finally, Needham Investment Management LLC increased its stake in shares of Educational Development by 55.2% in the 2nd quarter.
+Needham Investment Management LLC now owns 225,000 shares of the company’s stock valued at $950,000 after purchasing an additional 80,000 shares in the last quarter.
+Institutional investors and hedge funds own 23.22% of the company’s stock.

 Educational Development Corp. engages in the provision of educational children’s books.
 It operates through the Home Business and Publishing segments.
 The Home Business (Usborne Books & More or UBAM) segment sells books through independent consultants directly to customers by hosting home parties, through social media collaboration platforms on the internet, by hosting book fairs with school and public libraries.